Data Corruption and Loss¶

 Because a power surge can follow any path to your computer, be sure that each peripheral connected to your system is protected.
 This includes your phone line or cable modem, as power can surge through these routes as well.
 A number of manufacturers are now producing surge suppressors that feature a phone jack for your modem along with the electrical outlets, while others have coaxial cable jacks for those who use a cable modem or TV tuner card.

 If you have a notebook computer, you will want to carry a surge suppressor as well.
-A variety of suppressors designed specifically for notebooks are available, small in size and possessing both electric and phone outlets that make them ideal for use on the road.
+A variety of suppressors designed specifically for notebooks are available.
+These are small in size with both electric and phone outlets that make them ideal for use on the road.

 Uninterruptible Power Supply¶

-While a surge suppressor will protect your system from minor fluctuations in the power lines, it won’t help you if the power should black out completely.
+While a surge suppressor will protect your system from minor fluctuations in the power lines, it won’t help in the case of a power black out.
 Even an outage of just a few seconds can result in the loss of valuable data, so you might find it worthwhile to invest in an Uninterruptible Power Supply (UPS).

 Besides serving as surge suppressors, these devices automatically switch to battery power when a power outage occurs, giving you the opportunity to save data and shut down your system.
 Some models will even allow you to keep working until power is restored.
 When purchasing a UPS, be sure that it has the same qualities that you would seek in a surge suppressor, but also check out the battery life and included software.

 Considering the potential risk to your computing system, ensuring its safety from power disturbances is a worthwhile investment.
 A quality surge suppressor or a 500W UPS are not too expensive for the peace of mind you’ll gain knowing your computer is well protected.
-In the very least pull all lines to your computer when you go on holidays.
+At the very least, consider disconnecting all lines to your computer when you go on holidays.

 Safeguarding Policy¶